robisim74/qwik-speak/docs/quick-start.md

 /**
  * Translation files are lazy-loaded via dynamic import and will be split into separate chunks during build.
- * Json files are converted to objects: keys must be valid variable names */ const translationData = import.meta.glob('/i18n/**/*.json');
+ * Keys must be valid variable names
+ */
+const translationData = import.meta.glob('/i18n/**/*.json');